How to detect and prevent mortgage fraud

 Conduct manual underwriting for mortgages

 Experienced underwriters bring their laser-sharp instinct and a keen eye for details to the table.
-They tend to use their gut to detect suspicious activities, with confirmation through mortgage fraud red flags such as unsigned tax returns, etc. In addition, underwriters also use their attention to detail to scrutinize documents and get hard evidence like discrepancies in documents.
+They tend to use their gut to detect suspicious activities, with confirmation through mortgage fraud red flags such as unsigned tax returns, etc. In addition, underwriters also use their attention to detail to spot fake documents and get hard evidence like discrepancies in documents.
 These typical documents tend to be pay stubs, bank statements, credit reports, employer’s references, etc.

 Use an AI mortgage fraud detection solution for underwriters